PabloMP2P/ClassyC/README.md

 # ClassyC
-A library for OOP in C that allows simple syntax for creating and using classes with polymorphism, inheritance, interfaces, events, sync and async methods, automatic method registration and automatic destruction of objects and freeing of memory.
+A portable library for OOP in C that allows simple syntax for creating and using classes with polymorphism, inheritance, interfaces, events, sync and async methods, automatic method registration and automatic destruction of objects and freeing of memory.

 ClassyC is an experimental and recreational library not intended for production use.
 Anything can change at any time.
 Use at your own risk.